Skip to main content

 next();

-By default, EverShop supports async middleware functions.
-You can just create and export an async middleware function just like the above example and EverShop will take care of the rest.
+EverShop natively supports asynchronous middleware functions.
+You can create and export an async middleware function as shown above, and EverShop will handle the rest.

-In case you want the subsequence middleware functions to wait for your middleware, you can use the ‘active’ middleware function style.
+If you want subsequent middleware functions to wait for your middleware to complete, you can use the 'active' middleware function pattern.

 info

-Before we dive into the relationship between middleware and route, we suggest you check this document about the routing system.
+Before diving into the relationship between middleware and routes, we recommend reviewing the routing system documentation.

-Let’s take a look at the directory structure of a module:
+Let's examine the directory structure of a module:

-EverShop has a file-system based middleware.
-It bases on the directory structure to identify, load and build middleware functions for each routes.
+EverShop uses a file-system based middleware approach.
+It relies on the directory structure to identify, load, and build middleware functions for each route.

-In the above picture, the middleware functions that located in the yellow box are ‘Application-level’ middleware.
-They are direct child of either api or pages directory.
-So if you want to have a middleware function that execute on all incoming request, you know where to put them, right?
+• The middleware functions in the yellow box are 'Application-level' middleware.
+They are direct children of either the api or pages directory.
+If you want a middleware function to execute on all incoming requests, this is where you should place it.

-The middleware functions that located in the blue box are ‘Site-level’ middleware.
-They will be executed on all request to the front store.
-They located in a folder named ‘all‘, this folder is a direct child of either api or pages directory.
-This is applied for ‘Admin-level’ middleware too.
+• The middleware functions in the blue box are 'Site-level' middleware.
+They execute on all requests to the front store.
+They are located in a folder named 'all', which is a direct child of either the api or pages directory.
+This same structure applies to 'Admin-level' middleware as well.

-The middleware functions that located in the purple box are ‘Route-level’ middleware.
-They will only be executed when the route with ID cmsPageView is triggered.
+• The middleware functions in the purple box are 'Route-level' middleware.
+They execute only when the route with ID cmsPageView is triggered.

-In other words, we have to control and make sure that our middleware functions are executing in the order that we are expecting.
+In other words, we need to ensure that our middleware functions execute in the expected order.

-In EverShop, we base on the file name of middleware for ordering and dependency management.
-The way you name your middleware function decides when your middleware will be executed.
+EverShop uses the file names of middleware for ordering and dependency management.
+The way you name your middleware function determines when it will be executed.

-Let’s take a look an example of module structure:
+Let's examine an example of a module structure:

 ├── components